thieulong/Biodiversity-Monitoring/README.md

 BIODIVERSITY DASHBOARD - QUICKSTART

+Please follow these steps below to install and setup the program:
 1. Unzip this folder anywhere (e.g., Desktop).
 2. Install Docker Desktop if you haven’t already: https://www.docker.com/products/docker-desktop/